-The Tenth of Tevet is a fast day calling for introspection and self-improvement.
-We want to become better people and worthy of God’s rebuilding of the Holy Temple in Jerusalem in our lifetime.
+The 10th of Tevet, which this year falls on January 7, is a fast day calling for introspection and self-improvement.
+We want to become worthy of God’s rebuilding of the Holy Temple in Jerusalem in our lifetime.

 By Rabbi Ari Enkin, Rabbinic Director, United with Israel

-On Tuesday, December 17, the Jewish community will observe the fast of “Asara b’Tevet” – the 10th day of the Hebrew month of Tevet.
+On January 7, the Jewish community worldwide is observing the fast of “Asara b’Tevet” – the 10th day of the Hebrew month of Tevet.
 Although the shortest fast (in the Northern Hemisphere), it is exceptionally unique.

 What is not very well known is that some people have historically fasted for three days during the month of Tevet: the eighth, the ninth and the tenth.
 However, it is only the tenth of Tevet that is an official, binding fast day.
 Nevertheless, all three are considered tragic.